Medically reviewed by Dr. Irish on April 28th, 2023.

 How to Prevent Hookworms in Dogs

 The best way to avoid hookworm infection is by taking appropriate control measures.
-For example:
+Routine heartworm preventatives also contain ingredients to help prevent hookworm infestations.

 Pick Up Dog Poop

-Covered sandpits cannot be contaminated by dogs and cats passing by.
+Covered sandpits cannot easily be contaminated by dogs and cats passing by.

 Deworm Dogs Regularly